flint-crew/flint/docs/config.md

 into memory, and `split_cube_into_planes` refuses to run on a compressed cube for exactly this reason (see `flint.imager.wsclean.split_cube_into_planes`).

-In the self-cal flows, every round's per-beam cube gets split into planes when co-adding cubes across beams — including the last self-cal round's, since that is exactly the cube co-adding starts from.
-So `compress` cannot simply follow the usual per-round lookup: `get_selfcal_round_fitscube_options` (`flint.configuration`) always forces `compress=False` for a round's per-beam cube, and only the separate, terminal co-added cube written once at the very end of the self-cal loop honours `compress: true` set under `defaults.fitscube` (or a `selfcal.<round>.fitscube` override for that final round).
-If you set `compress: true` for a non-final round, it is ignored and a warning is logged — it can never take effect there.
+In the self-cal flows, `wsclean_results` is overwritten on every round, so only the **final** round's per-beam cube survives the loop and feeds `create_convolve_linmos_cubes`, which splits it into planes to co-add across beams.
+Earlier rounds' per-beam cubes are discarded once the next round starts and are never split.
+So `compress` cannot simply follow the usual per-round lookup: `get_selfcal_round_fitscube_options` (`flint.configuration`) forces `compress=False` on the final round's per-beam cube only; non-final rounds honour whatever `compress` value the strategy file requests.
+The separate, co-added cube produced by `create_convolve_linmos_cubes` at the end of the loop is unaffected by this and honours `compress: true` set under `defaults.fitscube` (or a `selfcal.<round>.fitscube` override for the final round) as normal.
+If you set `compress: true` for the final round's per-beam cube, it is ignored and a warning is logged — it can never take effect there.

 ## Configuration based settings in Python API